faty-zaa/python_tutorial/README.md

     sys is a built-in Python module that gives your program direct access to the Python runtime and the operating system interface
 The ____init__.py file in Python serves two primary purposes: it marks a directory as a regular Python package, and it provides a place for initialization code when that package is importe

-# Python data types

-An object whose internal state cannot be changed is called immutable for example a number, a string, and a tuple An object whose internal state can be changed is called mutable for example a list, a set, and a dictionary
-immutable: you cannot add a new element to or remove an element from it

-`lists[]` :A List is a collection of ordered, mutable (Elements can be modified after creation) elements that can hold a variety of data types
-    Example: [1, 2, 3, 4, 5]
-we don't put values in list with index, we use append()

-`sets{}` :A Set is an unordered collection of unique elements, Duplicate values are automatically removed, does not Support indexing and slicing
-    Example: {1, 2, 3, 4, 5}
-    `intersection`: used to see common data
-    `union`: to union data
-    `difference`: to see the unique data between datas

-`Tuples()` :A Tuple is an ordered, immutable collection of elements, Once created, elements cannot be modified Tuples are hashable and can be used as dictionary keys, unlike lists.
-Hashable = something Python can lock in a box and trust it will never change
-    Example: (1, 2, 3, 4, 5)
-tuples protect the structure of your data
-Tuples can be dictionary keys
-    `Unpacking` means:
-    Taking a collection (tuple, list, etc.) and assigning its elements to multiple variables in one line.

-`Dictionaries{}` :A dictionary (dic()) is also a non-homogeneous data structure that stores key-value pairs, The dictionary doesn't allow duplicate keys
-    Example: {1: "a", 2: "b", 3: "c", 4: "d", 5: "e"}
-    ->keys() : gives you only the names
-    ->values() : gives you only the values or numbers ->items() : name + number together as tuples
-        You can loop like this:
-            for item, quantity in bag.items():
-                print(item, quantity)
-    ->get() : Safely gets a value without crashing get(key, default)
-            Means:
-            “If the key exists → give me its value
-            If it doesn’t exist → give me this default” ->update() : Adds or changes many things at once /ex:bag.update({"apple": 5, "pear": 2}) !!!important: if you have nested dictionnaries, you can use ft.items() to get nested dictionnaries, and if there is another nested dict, use the key of each or loop to get values like that : print(players.items())
-        print(players["alice"].items())
-        print(players["bob"]["items"].items())

 # Python generators && comprehension

 `generator` is a function that acts as an iterator to produce a sequence of values one at a time, and only when requested.
 They are memory efficient because they don't store the entire sequence in memory at once; instead, they pause their execution with the `yield` keyword and resume when the next value is needed.